persalys/persalys/python/doc/user_manual/graphical_interface/field_analysis/user_manual_field_analysis.rst

 2-2 Launch
 '''''''''''

-When the «Central tendency» window is validated, a new element appears in the study tree, below **Central tendency**.
+When the **Central tendency** window is validated, a new element appears in the study tree, below **Central tendency**.

 Its context menu has the following actions: